Page last reviewed and updated on: June 6, 2025.

 The G7 Leaders’ Summit is taking place from June 15 to 17, 2025.

 Canada holds the presidency of the G7 in 2025.
-This year, the G7 Leaders’ Summit will be hosted at the Pomeroy Kananaskis Mountain Lodge in Kananaskis, Alberta.
+This year, the G7 Leaders’ Summit will be hosted in Kananaskis, Alberta.

 Yes, you certainly can.
 While some areas around Kananaskis Village are temporarily closed, the majority of Kananaskis Country as well as the Town of Canmore are open to visitors.
 For a map of the closed areas, visit the RCMP website or the Alberta Parks website.